 A shared inbox is a single point of contact between your agents and the issues they receive.

-Every agent can filter out their tickets that they receive in the form of emails and resolve them as and when required.
+Every agent can filter view the tickets assigned to them, prioritize urgent tickets, communicate with other agents, and resolve them as and when required.
 It’s that easy!

 There are times wherein agents get issues that cover a lot of questions.
 Some questions they aren’t well-versed with on how to answer them.